lacchain/LACPass-LACChain-Component/README.md

 ![](https://github.com/lacchain/LACPass-LACChain-Component/blob/main/examples/lacpassLACChainIDCredentialDIDUpperRightMenu.png)

-- Below the user name (which is blurred in the image) is the DID value, which can also be  to your DIDthe two blue buttons on the right side.
+- Below the user name (which is blurred in the image) is the DID value, which can also be copied clicking on the two blue buttons on the right side.

 - The DID value of your digital wallet must be shared with your Health organization, in order to issue and deliver the health credentials to your digital wallet.